go-monk/from-bash-to-go-part-iii/README.md

-This is the third part of a three-part series.
+This is the third part of a series introducing Bash programmers to Go.
 This part starts showing how to build platforms in Go.
 See the first part for the language building blocks and the second part for introduction to CLI tools programming.

 Platform is a word that means different things to different people.
 What I mean by platform here is an internally built self-service API (possibly with a CLI tool and/or a web interface) that can be used by autonomous (application) teams.